 Interviewer: Ok.
-This is Bill Cohen for the Columbus Jewish Historical Society and we are at 1001 Parkview Boulevard in Columbus, at the home of Esther Mirvis and we’re going to interview her now about her growing up in Ohio as a Jewish child and later as a Jewish adult and her experiences.
+This is Bill Cohen for the Columbus Jewish Historical Society and we are at the home of Esther Mirvis and we’re going to interview her now about her growing up in Ohio as a Jewish child and later as a Jewish adult and her experiences.
 So, Esther, let’s start off by having you tell us about your parents.
 Who were your parents?

 Mirvis: My parents came from Russia and they came over on the Belgravia ship.
 It left Hamburg, Germany on May the 4th, Nineteen Four and it arrived in New York on May the 20th, Nineteen Four.
 Incidentally, this Belgravia ship was bombed in 1945 by the Japanese, but my parents landed in Zanesville, Ohio, when they left New York after their arrival, and they stayed in Zanesville, Ohio.
 This was in Nineteen Four, May, Nineteen Four when they landed.